trex-paxos/trex-paxos-jvm/README.md

 It is important to note that we can use any possible set of learning messages as long as we do not violate the algorithm's invariants.

-When each node learns that the next contiguous slot `s` is fixed, it will up-call the command value `V` to the host application.
+Each node learns the value `V` fixed into each sequential slot `S`.
+It will up-call the command value `V` to the host application.
 This will be an application-specific callback that can do whatever the host application desires.
 The point is that every node will up-call the same command values in the same order.

-Nodes may ignore any messages associated with slots less than or equal to the highest slot index they have learnt to be fixed.
-Dropping a message is identical to never receiving a message.
-That does not violate the safety of the Paxos Algorithm, as it ensures safety in the face of lost messages.
+This implementation sends negative acknowledgements to protocol messages equal to or less than the last slow known to be fixed.
+A leader who receives a negative acknowledgement will abdicate and request retransmission using a `catchup` message.

 ### Fourth: The Leader Takeover Protocol